ki-editor/ki-editor/docs/src/normal-mode/movement-actions.md

 Keybinding: `q`
 Reason: `q` is used to start recording a macro in Vim, but I realized 80% of the time what I need is multi-cursors, not a macro.

-In the Multi-cursor submode, every core movements means:
+In the Multi-cursor submode, every core movement means:

 > Add cursor with \<movement\>

-Using the following text as example:
+Use the following text as an example:

 ```txt
 hello ki, hello vim, hello helix